VanderpoelLiam/shell-scripts/README.md

-# bash-scripts
+# shell-scripts
-A collection of bash scripts.
+A collection of shell scripts.

 ## Issues
 ### Sourcing a bash script inside of a zsh shell